hekonsek/tbdflow-vscode-extension/README.md

 - Run the extension:
   - Press `F5` (or go to `Run and Debug` and start "Run Extension").
   - A new "Extension Development Host" window opens.
 - In the new window, click the `tbdflow` icon in the Activity Bar.
-You should see a panel with "Hello tbdflow".
+You should see a small form with Type, Message, and a Commit button.
+Submitting shows a confirmation toast.

 ## Optional: Package as VSIX